jhumelsine/jhumelsine.github.io/_posts/2025-08-31-what-is-an-object.md

 But what if our customer is a government agency that issues documents, such as Driver Licenses and Passports?
 Personal identifying features, such as height and eye color are critical to those domains, so they would be included in the Client model.

 ### It’s a Dog-Eat-Dog World
-Let’s consider two domains, both relative to Dogs:
+Let’s consider two canine domains:
 * Dog Shelters
 * Show Dogs